Emanuel Pogatetz

 Emanuel Pogatetz (born 16 January 1983) is an Austrian professional football coach and a former player.
-He is currently first-team coach at Premier League club Crystal Palace.
+He is currently assistant head coach at Premier League club Nottingham Forest.

 As a player, he appeared for Kärnten, Bayer Leverkusen II, Aarau, Spartak Moscow, Middlesbrough, Hannover 96, Vfl Wolfsburg, West Ham United, 1.
 FC Nürnberg, Columbus Crew, Union Berlin and LASK.
 At international level, he represented Austria at under-16, under-18, under-19, under-21 and full international level.
 He was nicknamed "Mad Dog" for his aggressive style of play on the field.

 Club career

 Born in Graz, Pogatetz's career started at Sturm Graz, before going to Kärnten, and later to Bayer Leverkusen.
 After a loan spells at Aarau, Grazer AK and Spartak Moscow, he joined Middlesbrough.